PatrickMassot/leanblueprint/README.md

-Assuming you used the `leanblueprint` command line tool to create your blueprint (or at least that you use the same file layout), the source of your blueprint will be in the `blueprint/src` subfolder of you Lean project folder.
+Assuming you used the `leanblueprint` command line tool to create your blueprint (or at least that you use the same file layout), the source of your blueprint will be in the `blueprint/src` subfolder of your Lean project folder.

 Here you will find two main TeX files: `web.tex` and `print.tex`.
 The first one is intended for plasTeX while the second one is intended for a traditional TeX